Midlife Complexity and Mind-Body Wisdom: Why Therapy Matters Now More Than Ever

 Digestive issues with no clear cause.

-Fatigue that doesn’t go away with rest.
+Fatigue that does not go away with rest.

 Headaches or migraines that seem to come out of nowhere.